social-science-data-editors/guidance/addtl-data-citation-guidance.md

 We would deviate from that suggestion, ask for inclusion in the reference list, and simply suggest using *unpublished data* as the locator, similar to a URN, in the reference list:

 {:.citation}
 - Møller, A. P. n.d.
-“Data on Crocodile Sightings in Manhattan.” unpublished data.
+“Data on Crocodile Sightings in Manhattan.”
+Unpublished data.
 Accessed February 29, 2019.

+#### Data provider cannot be named

+In some cases, the data provider (often a firm) must remain anonymous.
+This does not prevent citation, and the provider should be mentioned in much the same way as when there is no formal access mechanism:

+{:.citation}
+- Anonymous Firm.
+1999.
+“Personnel records of windowshield installers.”
+Unpublished data.
+Accessed February 29, 2000.